Reviews You Can Rely On

 Credit: Natalie Kafader

 Notable absences include an automatic pause when removing the basket (requiring manual pausing before checking food) and any shake reminder system.
-During my wing testing, I had to set separate timers to remember the every-5-minute flips.
+During the wing testing, we had to set separate timers to remember the every-5-minute flips.
 These aren't deal-breakers, but they do make the cooking process slightly less convenient than that of some competitors.

 ninja air fryer - we found the capacity of this air fryer to be ideal and we love that...